 On Tuesday and Wednesday, February 9 and 10, Mumbai-based Nikhil Chopra performs Yog Raj Chitrakar: Memory Drawing XI in the MCA galleries.
 Chopra brings the artist’s studio into the gallery using a variety of costumes, props, and wall drawings that he creates during the performance.
 These remain in the gallery as an installation for the duration of the Production Site exhibition.
 During his performance, Chopra assumes the fictional persona of a Victorian-era figure named Yog Raj Chitrakar, who is based loosely on his grandfather.
 His last name, Chitrikar, literally translates into picture—or mask-maker in Sanskrit.
 Chopra inhabits this character for the two days, changing into masculine and feminine costumes that challenge assumptions about race and gender.
 While performing, Chopra makes drawings that reflect on Production Site, blackening the walls with his obsessive charcoal drawings to emphasize the studio as a place where an artist’s internal anxieties and struggles are confronted and resolved.

-The exhibition is organized by MCA Curator Dominic Molon.
 Production Site is presented as part of Studio Chicago, a yearlong collaborative project that focuses on the artist’s studio through October 2010.
+It is organized by MCA Curator Dominic Molon.

 Studio Chicago.
 A collaborative project that explores the artist’s studio.